Devkumar194Aghera/BlockHouse_Code/README.md

 yarn dev
 ```

-4. **Configure Backend and Run**: Ensure your backend server is up and running with the necessary API routes as described above by writing below code inside terminal inside the backend folder
+5. **Configure Backend and Run**: Ensure your backend server is up and running with the necessary API routes as described above by writing below code inside terminal inside the backend folder

 ```
 python manage.py runserver
 ```

-5. Open the browser: Navigate to http://localhost:3000 to view the application.
+6. **Open the browser :** Navigate to http://localhost:3000 to view the application.

 ## Approach and Thought Process